Processes

 Actor boot: aBlock priority: anInteger link: aBoolean name: aStringOrNil.

 methods.
-However, it reinterprets the meaning of aBlock
+However, it reinterprets the meaning of aBlock: instead of

 return a value that will be used as the behavior object of the new